-- approves the proposed Draft Annual Budget 2021/22, as presented, for the purpose of giving public notice of the consultation process; - adopts the Schedule of Fees & Charges, as detailed in the Draft Annual Budget 2021/22, to be effective from 1 July 2021 (except as otherwise indicated); - 3. applies differential rating using Capital Improved Value (CIV) as the basis of valuation to all rateable land to raise rates by 1.5 per cent in 2021/22; - 4. recognising that ratepayers receiving pensions should be given assistance to remain in their homes, maintains the Council funded \$50 rate rebate to assist eligible pensioners with their Council rates; - 5. applies a service charge under Section 162 of the Act, Recycling & Waste Charge of \$42 per rateable property; and also provide a \$42 waiver under Section 171 of the Local Government Act 1989 for eligible pensioners towards the Recycling & Waste Charge; - 6. in recognition of the adverse impacts of COVID-19 across the whole municipality, and to promote short term economic viability extends the Covid-19 Rates & Charges Deferral scheme to all rateable properties on the 2021/22 declared rate as at 1 July 2021, noting that this is in recognition of the impact of COVID-19 on the Monash community and is a gesture of support from us to our community who are hurting, including businesses and vulnerable ratepayers, many who now are without jobs; - 7. notes that in order to comply with Council's Community Engagement Framework, public notice of the preparation of the proposed budget will be published in The Age; - 8. notes that at the time of publication of the public notice, the information contained in the public notice and the requirements for statutory information set out in the Local Government (Planning and Reporting) Regulations 2014 will be available for public inspection between 29 April and 28 May 2021 (both dates inclusive), during normal business hours at the following locations: - Civic Centre 293 Springvale Road, Glen Waverley; - Oakleigh Service Centre, Atherton Road, Oakleigh; - Oakleigh Library, Drummond Street, Oakleigh; - Clayton Branch Library, Cooke Street, Clayton; - Mount Waverley Library, 41 Miller Crescent, Mt Waverley; - Wheelers Hill Library, 860 Ferntree Gully Road, Wheelers Hill; - Glen Waverley Library, Kingsway, Glen Waverley; - Mulgrave Library, Mackie Road, Mulgrave; and - on Council's web site: www.monash.vic.gov.au., and shape.monash.vic.gov.au - appoints a Committee of Council, comprising all Councillors to consider submissions received on the Draft Annual Budget 2021/22, and determines that the meeting of the Committee shall be held at the Council Chambers at the Civic Centre, 293 Springvale Road Glen Waverley, at 7.30pm on Tuesday 8th June 2021;
+- 1. approves the proposed Draft Annual Budget 2022/23, as presented, for the purpose of giving public notice of the consultation process; - 2. adopts the Schedule of Fees & Charges, as detailed in the Draft Annual Budget 2022/23, to be effective from 1 July 2022 (except as otherwise indicated); - 3. applies differential rating using Capital Improved Value (CIV) as the basis of valuation to all rateable land to raise rates by 1.75 per cent in 2022/23; - recognising that ratepayers receiving pensions should be given assistance to remain in their homes, maintains the Council funded \$50 rate rebate to assist eligible pensioners with their Council rates; - 5. applies a service charge under Section 162 of the Act, Recycling & Waste Charge of \$46 per rateable property; and also provide a \$46 rebate under Section 171 of the Local Government Act 1989 for eligible pensioners towards the Recycling & Waste Charge; - 6. notes that in order to comply with Council's Community Engagement Framework, public notice of the preparation of the proposed budget will be published in The Age; - 7. notes that at the time of publication of the public notice, the information contained in the public notice and the requirements for statutory information set out in the Local Government (Planning and Reporting) Regulations 2020 will be available for public inspection between 27 April and 3 June 2022 (both dates inclusive), during normal business hours at the following locations: - Civic Centre 293 Springvale Road, Glen Waverley; - Oakleigh Service Centre, Atherton Road, Oakleigh; - Oakleigh Library, Drummond Street, Oakleigh; - Clayton Branch Library, Cooke Street, Clayton; - Mount Waverley Library, 41 Miller Crescent, Mt Waverley; - Wheelers Hill Library, 860 Ferntree Gully Road, Wheelers Hill; - Glen Waverley Library, Kingsway, Glen Waverley; - Mulgrave Library, Mackie Road, Mulgrave; and - on Council's web site: www.monash.vic.gov.au., and shape.monash.vic.gov.au - 8. appoints a Committee of Council, comprising all Councillors to consider submissions received on the Draft Annual Budget 2022/23, and determines that the meeting of the Committee shall be held at the Council Chambers at the Civic Centre, 293 Springvale Road Glen Waverley, at 7.00pm on Tuesday 14 June 2022; - 9. directs that any written submissions on any proposal contained in the proposed Draft Annual Budget 20222/23 received by the Council by close of business, Friday 3 June 2022, be considered by the Committee; - 10. directs that any requests for verbal submissions received be heard by the Committee; and

-- 10. directs that any written submissions on any proposal contained in the proposed Draft Annual Budget 2021/22 received by the Council by close of business, Friday 28th May 2021, be considered by the Committee; - 11. directs that any requests for verbal submissions received be heard by the Committee; and - 12. subject to the consideration of any written or verbal submissions received and any recommendations of the Committee appointed pursuant to Part 7 of this resolution, adopts the Annual Budget 2021/22 and at its meeting on 29 June 2021.
+11. subject to the consideration of any written or verbal submissions received and any recommendations of the Committee appointed pursuant to Part 7 of this resolution, adopts the Annual Budget 2022/23 at its meeting on 28 June 2022.